 It is priced significantly lower than our previous two kits, and while it lacks some of the features the other two have, it definitely delivers a great core experience.
 If you are on a stricter budget, but need a good kit for practice, Alesis DM6 is what you are looking for.

 In terms of features, this kit brings four pads, three cymbals and a kick pad.
 The rack is a bit thin for our taste, but seems to be doing a good job.
 Unlike the previous two kits we talked about, Alesis DM6 actually comes with a dedicated kick drum pad.

 Although it’s definitely not the best on the market, it’s nice to have an actual physical pad for a kick drum.
 Cymbals are pretty maneuverable, and so are the main four pads.
 The quality of every component is decent enough to be considered reliable.

 The module is very basic and comes with a somewhat limited library of 108 different samples.

 The performance of Alesis DM6 falls behind the Roland and Yamaha we mentioned.
 But, for the money, you can’t beat it.
 The pads have a good bounce, although they might come across as stiff.
 The kick pad is decent, and just the fact it has one is good enough reason to consider this kit.
 For a beginner electronic drum set, Alesis DM6 performs very well.

 All in all

-We went on a search for the best electronic drum set under 500 dollars, and found three great kits that offer a proven performance.
+We went on a search for the best budget electronic drum set, and found three great kits that offer a proven performance.
 Roland and Yamaha are the go to models in this price range, while the Alesis offers a similar experience for less money.

-You will hardly find better kits than these for 500 dollars.
+You will hardly find better kits than these on a budget.